thesrai/people-counting-escalator/README.md

 - People detection using YOLOv8
 - Object tracking with SORT algorithm
 - Direction-based counting (Up / Down)
-- ROI masking for improved accuracy
+- ROI mask and limit lines determined using a mouse-click script
 - Prevention of double counting using unique track IDs

 ---